Cricket Bars Futurity

 showdown in a “battle of the breeds”.

-The OAR conducts organized meetings three or four times a year.
+The OAR conducts organized meetings several times per year.
 Information

 is shared pertaining to the racing industry within the State of Oklahoma, and